Get insider access

 Sennheiser HD 280 Pro 2016

-The Audio-Technica ATH-M40x and the Sennheiser HD 280 Pro 2016 are both decently neutral-sounding closed-back headphones.
-The Audio-Technica are more comfortable, which makes them better-suited for long critical listening sessions, but they can sound quite boomy and even piercing at times.
-The Sennheiser have a much more neutral bass and smoother overall sound but aren’t very comfortable.
+The Audio-Technica ATH-M40x and the Sennheiser HD 280 Pro 2016 are both closed-back headphones with reasonably balanced sound profiles.
+The Audio-Technica are more comfortable, which makes them better suited for long listening sessions.
+Still, their exaggerated bass and treble ranges can sound quite boomy and even piercing at times.
+However, they deliver audio more consistently, with less deviation in the bass and treble ranges between listening sessions.
+The Sennheiser have a much more balanced bass and smoother overall sound but aren't as comfortable.

 Philips SHP9500